-ME Manufacturing Mode
+Manufacturing Mode

-Close pins 2-3 of jumper JPME2 to bypass SPI flash security and force the system to operate in the manufacturing mode, which will allow the user to flash the system firmware from a host server for system setting modifications.
-Refer to the table below for jumper settings.
-The default setting is Normal.
+Close JPME2 to bypass SPI flash security and force the system to use the Manufacturing Mode, which will allow you to flash the system firmware from a host server to modify system settings.
+See the table below for jumper settings.